Electronic books

 visible in sunlight, and use much less power.
 In fact, they're almost

-The lack of books in electronic format is one of the things that
+The lack of books in electronic format was one of the things that

-puts people off using e-book readers—and that's what made Amazon.com's
+used to put people off using ebook readers—and that's what made Amazon.com's

-Kindle reader both an exciting development and an instant success.
+Kindle reader such an instant success.
 Amazon already worked

 with virtually all the world's publishers as a bookseller, so it was